About Restricted Code

 Richard Skinner session, 1981

-It took more than three decades for Restricted Code got together again.
-Having rekindled their friendship via social media, Tom and Frank had the idea of getting together to play again.
-There was no great ambition, just a desire to get the guitars out and see where it took them.
-They were in touch with Kenny and Robert via social media, but knowing Robert no longer played drums, they approached Les, a friend from the old days to join them.
+It took more than three decades before Restricted Code got together again.
+Having rekindled their friendship via social media, there was no great ambition, just a desire to get the guitars out and see where it took them.
+Original drummer Robert now played keyboards, not drums, so they recruited old friend Les Gaff to join them.
+The new Restricted Code became a five piece band.

-Song-writing duo Tom and Frank hit a rich seam of renewed creativity, new material as a support gig appeared on the horizon, then another, then another, and suddenly they were headlining their own gigs.
+Song-writing duo Tom and Frank hit a rich seam of renewed creativity, new material emerged and a support gig appeared on the horizon, then another, then another, and suddenly they were headlining their own gigs.

-Today the band is writing and playing regularly.
-The Big Gold Dream album and Hungry Beat book has cemented a revival of interest, including playing to a sell-out crowd at Glasgow’s CCA as part of the Hungry Beat night in 2023.
-In autumn 2023 they returned to the studio to record a further four tracks that will be released soon.
+The band continues to write and play regularly.
+The release of the Big Gold Dream retrospective Scottish album and Hungry Beat book celebrating Scotland’s post-punk music scene has cemented a revival of interest, including playing to a sell-out crowd at Glasgow’s CCA in 2023.

 The story goes on, and the band says, “The truth?
 It’s like we have never been apart.”